 - Living in poverty or situations of deprivation.

-Organisations must be working to combat this disadvantage and make a real difference to children and young people’s lives.
+All applications must demonstrate how this funding will make a difference to children and young people’s lives during this crisis.

 Other Youth Funds